unclebob/fitnesse/CONTRIBUTING.md

 4. Whenever you make a change, add a few sentences to the changeLog.txt file describing your changes.
 We used this file to build the release notes.

-5. If you have any questions, ask Uncle Bob.  unclebob@objectmentor.com.
+5. If you have any questions, ask [Uncle Bob](https://github.com/unclebob).